-Every state has different requirements, but getting a home inspection certification is always going to give a new inspector an edge.
-Spectora partners with ICA – Inspection Certification Associates, the largest and most reputable home inspection training provider to meet all of your training needs in both the United States and Canada.
+Considering a career in home inspection?
+Spectora also offers a state-by-state comparison of the best markets for home inspectors.Every state has different home inspector requirements, but getting a home inspection certification will always give a new inspector an edge.
+Spectora partners with Inspection Certification Associates (ICA), the largest and most reputable home inspection training provider, to meet all your training needs in both the United States and Canada.

-Home inspectors are regulated in Alabama and must renew their license annually.
+Home inspectors are regulated in Alabama and must renew their licenses annually.
 As of 2021, Alabama Home Inspectors must complete 15 hours of approved continuing education annually.
 The Alabama Division of Construction Management is the regulating body.

 ATTENTION: HOME INSPECTORS REGISTRATION SECTION